nrr/rc/README.md

 ## what is this?

-these are my customizations for the various tools that i use on a regular basis, with some exceptions like bash and emacs. you can find those customizations elsewhere.
+these are my customizations for the various tools that i use on a regular basis, with some exceptions like bash and the plan 9 tools. you can find those customizations elsewhere.

 of note, i keep customizations for the following here in various states of completeness: